JLGitHub2021/fea85210-1efb-4bdb-8f72-f869bfe8a4e2/README.md

   6.Configure the Security Group of Database that only allow traffic from the EC2 Intances the we deployed in Step3.
     Security Group of the ALB deployed in Step 4 that will be open to public.
     Security Group of the EC2 instances will accept traffic from ALB and go to Database.

+  7.Monitoring:
+    1.)
+VPC flow to trace traffic.
+    2.)
+Cloudwatch for application logs and metrics.
+    3.)
+Can also use some third party tools like Sumologic and Nagios.

   Question2:
     Install Docker desktop in this windows 10 machine.